Teen & Adolescent

 - Between ages fifteen and twenty-five, 100,000 adolescents and teens will experience their first psychotic episode.
 Psychotic disorders include bipolar disorder and schizophrenia.

-- The rise in mental health disorders among teens has shown a direct correlation in the increase in teen suicide.
+- The rise in mental health disorders among teens has shown a direct correlation to the increase in teen suicide.
 Recent data shows suicide as the second leading cause of death among teens ages fifteen to nineteen.
 Only accidents outpace the current suicide rate.
 As recently as 2017, the Centers for Disease Control reported the suicide rate among teens was 10.6 deaths for every 100,000 teens.

 of teens reported using alcohol this past year.